 How can you express in Russian what you think in English?
 With the help of Russian translation exercises!

-Plus, translation exercises can include a wide variety of material.
-Translation can be as simple as choosing the correct word, or it can get as complex as translating whole sentences or entire texts.
-Below, we will provide you with material to do all of this, for as long as you need to.
+Translation exercises can be as simple as choosing the correct word, or as complex as translating whole sentences or entire texts.

 This page on Auburn University’s website provides over 600 different Russian exercises that are perfect for beginner to intermediate students, and a number of them are translation-based.
 This site is so comprehensive that it will likely take you weeks or months just to get through all of the material.

 You can test yourself on a wide variety of topics, such as:

 Most of the translation exercises (which are clearly marked) follow the same pattern—they provide a word, phrase or number and ask you to translate it.
 All of the exercises have answer keys so that you can check your answers.